VDA5050/VDA5050/VDA5050_EN.md

 ### 6.x.1 Zone types

-Two types of zones are distinguished: contour-based zones and kinematic center-based zones.
+Two categories of zones are distinguished: contour-based zones and kinematic center-based zones.
 This distinction is based on the different conditions for when the vehicle is considered to be entering and exiting zones.

 #### Contour-based zones

 For contour-based zones, the contour of the vehicle (including its load) determines zone entry and exit.
 Any part of the contour entering the zone is considered a zone entry.
-A zone exit shall be reported only when no part of the contour is inside the zone.
+A zone exit shall be reported only when no part of the contour remains inside the zone.
 When a zone is reported as exited is decided by the mobile robot.

 ![Figure x1 Depiction of a vehicle entering a zone based on its contour (left) and a loaded vehicle with corresponding extended bounding box exiting a zone (right)](./assets/contour_entry.png)
 >Figure x1 Depiction of a vehicle entering a zone based on its contour (left) and a loaded vehicle with corresponding extended bounding box exiting a zone (right)